hayashimasa/UNet-PyTorch/README.md

 https://arxiv.org/pdf/1505.04597.pdf

 # TODO
-1. Add comments to code
-2. Include sample images for data augmentation
+1. Include sample images for data augmentation
-3. Use ResNet or other CNN architectures as encoder/decoder
+2. Use ResNet or other CNN architectures as encoder/decoder

 # Introduction